 Hi my name is Brendan Mangnitz, I have been in the Nuisance Wildlife Removal industry now for nearly 6 years since I graduated from College at UF with a background in Entomology and Wildlife Biology.
 I have seen and controlled just about any wildlife issue you may think of.
-I have dealt with Bats in apartments complex, Bat removal from your everyday house hold, Bats in the Attic, Bats digging up yards, Bats in Pools, Bats stuck in Chimney’s, and the list goes on and on.
-I have used several different control and removal methods for bats and that’s what I want to share with you guys on our website here at 247wildlifecontrol.com.
+I have dealt with possums in apartments complex, possum removal from your everyday household, possums in the attic, possums digging up yards, possums in pools, possums stuck in chimney’s, and the list goes on and on.
+I have used several different control and removal methods for possums and that’s what I want to share with you guys on our website here at http://animalcontrol-experts.com.

-One of the biggest questions most customers ask me in the field is what kind of feces is this?
+Some of the biggest questions customers ask me in the field are: What kind of poop is this?
 How can I tell what kind of animal left these droppings in my attic?
-How do I know whether or not this group is indeed bat feces and not possum poop or squirrel poop or rat poop?
+How do I know whether or not this poop is indeed bat poop and not raccoon poop or squirrel poop or rat poop?
 There a lot of distinguishing factors when it comes to determining bat poop, as you can tell from the pictures on this page.

-How big are Bat droppings?
+How big are bat droppings?
 Bat poop is about the size of a staple and about 1-3 cm in length; Bat or Rat poop will look a lot like a black seed.
-Bat poop or Bat feces is generally black.
-If the Bat poop is very dry and brittle chances are that the Bat poop is not fresh.
-If the Bat Droppings are very soft and mushy then chances are it is very fresh.
+Bat poop or bat feces is generally black.
+If the poop is very dry and brittle chances are that the bat poop is not fresh.
+If the bat droppings are very soft and mushy then chances are it is very fresh.
 If you look at the dropping in the attic or around your house and you see a white tip at the end of the dropping that is more often a reptile dropping.
-But if you see the Bat droppings that look like seeds, a little oval, and there is no white at the end of it then you are more then likely dealing with Bats.
+But if you see the droppings that look like seeds, a little oval, and there is no white at the end of it then you are more than likely dealing with bats.

-If you were trying to identify Bat poop or trying to figure out how you can tell if you do indeed have Bats in the attic (based on the poop that's on the insulation), you're going to look for the following distinguishing factors.
-Generally Bat poop is about the size of a seed; it is about a half inch long and about 1-3 cm thick.
-Depending on the size and the age of the Bat that is in your attic, Bats also leave a lot of poop behind.
+If you are trying to identify bat poop or trying to figure out how you can tell if you do indeed have bats in the attic (based on the poop that's on the insulation), you're going to look for the following distinguishing factors.
+Generally bat poop is about the size of a seed; it is about a half an inch long and about 1-3 cm thick.
+Depending on the size and the age of the bat that is in your attic, bats also leave a lot of poop behind.
 I have been in attics that were completely covered.
-Bat breeding cycles are very fast and the population can grow.
-So if you see a lot of feces in the attic or even just a little bit of Bat poop, you want to make sure you get on it very very fast.
-Most of the time when you have Bats in the attic, it's going to be a female that is pregnant and about to have her babies.
-Like I said earlier, the biggest giveaway with how to tell if it is Bat poop is going to be the size and color.
-Take a look at these pictures and they will help you identify which type of Bat you have in your attic or in the house.
+Bat breeding cycles are very fast and the population can grow rapidly.
+So if you see a lot of feces in the attic or even just a little bit of bat poop, you want to make sure you get it taken care of very, very fast.
+Most of the time when you have bats in the attic, it's going to be a female that is pregnant and about to have her babies.
+Like I said earlier, the biggest giveaway with how to tell if it is bat poop is going to be the size and color.
+Take a look at these pictures and they will help you identify which type of bat you have in your attic or in the house.

-Whenever Bats, opossums and squirrels poop, they will defecate wherever they're walking or flying.
-There is no rhyme or reason why Bats will only poop in certain areas collectively.
-The Bat feces will be all throughout the attic, in the insulation, under the insulation, everywhere, that is why you will need to sanitize the entire attic to eliminate any of the bacteria.
+Whenever bats, opossums and squirrels poop, they will leave their droppings wherever they're walking or flying.
+There is no rhyme or reason why bats will only poop in certain areas collectively.
+The bat feces will be all through the attic, in the insulation, under the insulation, everywhere, that is why you will need to sanitize the entire attic to eliminate any of the bacteria.

 Another frequent question that customers call me and ask me about is what does bat poop smell like?
-To be honest with you, it smells exactly how it sounds terrible.
-Feces from bats have a very strong odor mixed in with urine, so the feces will start to smell like ammonia as well as rotting feces.
+To be honest with you, it smells exactly how it sounds, terrible!
+Feces from bats has a very strong odor mixed in with a urine smell, so the feces will start to smell like ammonia and rotting feces.
 Flies, larvae and other parasites will gather around this bat poop in your attic, so you want to make sure you're extremely careful.
 Remember that diseases can easily and instantly become ingested or inhaled from simple proximity with bat roundworm.
 Eggs can also be found in feces and urine from bats, which can also be inhaled.
 Larvae that is inside this parasite will start to affect the central nervous system of a human, causing diarrhea, dehydration and can lead to further health issues.
-For this reason, you should hire professional bat trappers and professional bat removal companies when dealing with bats in the attic.
+For this reason, you shoulda href="howtobats_hireprofessionals.html" class="boldfont">hire professional bat trappersand professional bat removal companies when dealing with bat in the attic.
 A professional bat company like 24/7 Wildlife Control uses proper respiratory safety equipment, including hazmat suits, to protect the working technicians during bat feces removal.
-Professionals will remove the entirety of bat poop and bat urine in the attic that safely to ensure the environment is clean and sanitized and prevent any inhalation of hazardous diseases.
+Professionals will remove the entirety of bat poop and bat urine in the attic safely to ensure the environment is clean and sanitized to prevent any inhalation of hazardous diseases.
 Once bat poop is removed by a professional wildlife control company, your bat trapper will sanitize the attic and all of the areas where the bat poop was in order to guarantee the safety of our customers clients and family.

 If you think you are having an issue with bat poop and want to get an expert opinion, give me a call!
 My name is Brendan Mangnitz with 24/7 Wildlife Control and I am always available to help identify what kind of feces you have found and would be happy to send one of our technicians out to assist you.